-The Bank is focused towards maintaining robust information security hygiene, which is reflected by adoption industry best practices such as ISO/IEC 27001 standard.
-The implementation of the standard has helped Bank ensure compliance, business resiliency, security, privacy and meet Cyber related risks.
+The Bank is focused towards maintaining robust information security hygiene, by adopting industry best practices such as ISO/IEC 27001 standard, PCI-DSS, etc. The implementation of these standards has helped the Bank to ensure compliance, business resiliency, security, privacy and meet Cyber related risks.